Easy Ground Turkey Taco Bowls

 Instructions

-1. Make the rice: Cooking instructions for rice vary brand to brand, so follow the cooking instructions on the package but add the lime juice and zest to the cooking water (plus any salt recommendations on the package).
+1. Make the rice: Rice cooking instructions vary from brand to brand, so follow the instructions on the package, but add the lime juice and zest to the cooking water.
 Make enough for two servings.

 3. Serve the meat and beans over the rice.
 Top with toppings and enjoy!